pnp/pnpcore/docs/using-the-sdk/files-intro.md

 await testDocument.DeleteAsync();
 ```

+## Sharing files

+A file can be shared with your organization, with specific users or with everyone (anonymous), obviously all depending on how the sharing configuration of your tenant and site collection.
+Check out the [PnP Core SDK Sharing APIs](sharing-intro.md) to learn more on how you can share a file.

 ## Adding files (=uploading)

 Adding a file comes down to create a file reference and uploading the file's bytes and this can be done via the [AddAsync method on a Files collection](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IFileCollection.html#PnP_Core_Model_SharePoint_IFileCollection_AddAsync_System_String_Stream_System_Boolean_).
 This method takes a stream of bytes as input for the file contents.